 Father Daughter Relationships

 When I was younger, we spent more time doing things like going to the town pool, playing board games, and hitting the penny in the yard.
 But as I matured, we seemed to have less to talk about, and our interactions became more awkward.
-It felt like most of our conversations were about the chores I hadn’t done, and my typical teen moodiness had me choosing to stay in my room with the door closed whenever I could.
+Most of our conversations were about the chores I hadn’t done, and my typical teen moodiness had me choosing to stay in my room with the door closed whenever I could.
 My dad gave up and let my mom be my primary parent while he decided to focus on my two younger brothers whom he could relate to easier.

 I worried that a similar gender divide would occur in my own home when my daughters became teens.
 When they were younger, my husband spent a lot of time with them.
 He did an adventure guides program through the local Y where dads and daughter went away together for two weekends a year.
 He also coached their recreational soccer and basketball teams.
 They all had a lot of fun with these activities, and it was a great way for them to spend time together while also getting to know their friends.